ghosty141/MenuBarControls/README.md

 Just download the app from [here](https://github.com/Ghosty141/MenuBarControls/releases/) and place it into your Applications Folder.
 Done!

+In case it tells you that this app "can't be opened because it is from an unidentified developer.", just right-click the app and click on "Open".

+## Usage Information

+To access the settings click on the cogwheel in the upper left corner under the cover-art, from there you can change how often the app should fetch information from Spotify or how the cover-art should look during mouseover.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for more details.

-## Usage Information

-To access the settings click on the cogwheel in the upper left corner under the cover-art, from there you can change how often the app should fetch information from Spotify or how the cover-art should look during mouseover.

 ## Author